 The Licensing Authority's primary objective is to protect the public.
-Individuals must therefore satisfy the Authority of their fit and properness.
+Individuals must therefore satisfy the Authority that they are fit and proper.

-The term 'fit and proper' has no legal definition; however, when deciding a person's fit and properness, the Licensing Authority will use a common-sense approach, judging each case on its own merits.
+The term 'fit and proper' has no legal definition; however, when deciding, the Licensing Authority will use a common-sense approach, judging each case on its own merits.
 The burden of proof lies with the individual proving they are 'fit and proper', not the Authority proving they are not.

-All decisions on suitability are made on the balance of probabilities, meaning an individual will not be given the benefit of the doubt.
-Where an Officer or Committee is 50/50 as to whether the individual is 'fit and proper', a licence should not be granted.
+All decisions on suitability are made on the balance of probabilities, meaning an individual will not be given the benefit of the doubt..
 The threshold used is lower than for a criminal conviction and can therefore include information that goes beyond criminal convictions and unsubstantiated complaints, and which shows a pattern of behaviour.